Numerical methods for backward stochastic differential equations: A survey: Computation of conditional expectations

-Numerical methods based on Malliavin calculus are closely related to least-squares regression type methods in the sense that a lot use least-squares regression to solve the conditional expectations resulting from a discretization of a BSDE which incorporates Malliavin weights.
-We now look at a representative numerical scheme, proposed in \citep{Mall_LSregres}, for solving a dynamic programming equation with Malliavin weights arising from the time-discretization of FBSDEs.
-The main idea is thus to approximate the solution $(Y,Z)$ of our FBSDE by the discrete time stochastic processes $(Y^{\pi},Z^{\pi})$, defined on the partition $\pi_n$, which are given as follows:
+Malliavin calculus based methods are closely related to least-squares regression based methods (Section \ref{subsection LS regression}) in the sense that a lot use least-squares regression to solve the conditional expectations resulting from a discretization of a BSDE which incorporates Malliavin weights.